The summer of 2020 brought calls to address racism aggressively. The fall 2021 elections show how hard that has been.

 “Have you ever been on an elevator with someone where they’re pretending to hold the door open for somebody that’s running but they’re really just pressing the metal plate?” said Nsé Ufot, chief executive of the New Georgia Project, which has registered more than a half-million voters.
 “That is what Democrats are doing to Black voters.”

-Ufot said she has grown tired of excuses from top Democratic leaders who have placed blame on Republicans, Senate rules and whatever other impediment pop up along the way.
+Ufot said she has grown tired of excuses from top Democratic leaders who have placed blame on Republicans, Senate rules and whatever other impediments pop up along the way.

 “It is the president and the vice president that have the biggest bully pulpit in Washington, D.C.,” she said.
 “There’s a lot that they could do that I don’t see happening right now in this moment.
 I think it might just be a matter of priorities.”